Cover Photo by Tyson English

-At the time of this article, (last updated 16th of January, 2023), tourism in Bartica is believed to have excessive potential but is poorly developed or advertised.
+At the time of this article, (last updated April, 2023), tourism in Bartica is believed to have excessive potential but is poorly developed or promoted.

 The name “Bartica” comes from an Amerindian word meaning “red earth.”
 Red earth is abundant in the Bartica area, and this is what likely influenced the name.